Dr Shemana Cassim

-Shemana has a background in Social Psychology.
+Shemana has a background in Community Psychology.
 While her intellectual roots are located in general social, health and indigenous psychologies, she takes an interdisciplinary approach to health research.

-Shemana is a co-convenor of the Aotearoa Migration Research Network.
-She is also an executive council member of CEAD, and on the Editorial Board of the Journal of Community and Applied Social Psychology.
+Shemana is a co-convenor of the Aotearoa Migration Research Network, an executive council member of CEAD, and on the Editorial Board of the Journal of Community and Applied Social Psychology.

 Find more research publications by Shemana Cassim